-- 'Parent' refers to birth parents and other adults in a parenting role for example adoptive parents, step parents and foster carers. - 'Staff' or 'members of staff' refers to all teaching, non-teaching, support, supply, peripatetic, contract staff, governors, volunteers and trustees working in or on behalf of St Marys. - Victim is a widely understood and recognised term, but we understand that not everyone who has been subjected to abuse considers themselves a victim, or would want to be described that way.
-When managing an incident, we will be prepared to use any term that the child involved feels most comfortable with. - Alleged perpetrator(s) and perpetrator(s) are widely used and recognised terms.
-However, we will think carefully about what terminology we use (especially in front of children) as, in some cases, abusive behaviour can be harmful to the perpetrator too.
-We will decide what's appropriate and which terms to use on a case-by-case basis. - Keeping Children Safe in Education (2023) may be abbreviated to 'KCSIE'.
+- 'Parent' refers to birth parents and other adults in a parenting role for example adoptive parents, step parents, kinship carers and foster carers. - 'Staff' or 'members of staff' refers to all teaching, non-teaching, support, supply, peripatetic, contract staff, governors, volunteers and trustees working in or on behalf of the school. - Victim is a widely understood and recognised term, but we understand that not everyone who has been subjected to abuse considers themselves a victim, or would want